vitaly-t/prime-lib/README.md

 ## Usage

-Follows the simple usage steps below, based on your development environment.
+Follow the simple usage examples below, based on your development environment.

 ### JavaScript